 A successful parry blocks the attack for a moment.
 It does not block the attack forever.

-The defender should riposte as soon as possible.
+The Defender should riposte as soon as possible.
 When is this?
-Immediately if the attacker is range.
+Immediately if the attacker is in range.
 Later if the attacker has already pulled away.
 This may mean that the – now former – defender has to March.